 I was born to an American Mother with ancestors from Eastern Europe and and a South American Father whose ancestors who fled Spain.
 I have traveled throughout South America and other countries every summer since I was 2 years old.
 I have also lived in South America.
 Growing up, I spoke English with my Mother and Spanish with my father.

-My father, previously an Economist in the Department of Operations with the Inter-American Development Bank (IDB) in Washington, DC, strongly encouraged me to follow in his footsteps.
+My father, previously an Economist in the Department of Operations with (and still a member of) the Inter-American Development Bank (IDB) in Washington, DC, strongly encouraged me to follow in his footsteps.
 He wanted me to attend The School of Foreign Service and major in Finance.
 As an added incentive, he offered to use his connections so I could work at the IMF (International Monetary Fund) or the World Bank.
 No dice, though.

 I was interested in something totally different.
 I wanted to be a psychologist.
 I wanted to work with abused children and the severely mentally ill.
 When I told him, he looked at me and said wryly, "Ah, entonces quieres ser bruja."
 Or, "So, you want to be a Witch Doctor."

 I ended up writing a paper with that title during my Doctoral Program.
 I crack myself up.